 In estate planning, we think about and consider any number of life-impacting issues.
-Among other things, at the Law Offices of Samantha J. Fitzgerald, we help our clients think about and plan for such things as estate taxes, how best to avoid probate, and how and when to distribute property.
+Among other things, at SJF Law Group, we help our clients think about and plan for such things as estate taxes, how best to avoid probate, and how and when to distribute property.

 But there is another aspect of estate planning you should think about making part of your estate plan: long-term care.

 What is Long-term care and Why Make it Part of Your Estate Plan?

 Long-term care refers to a broad spectrum of health care services.
 These can include (but are not limited to) such things as assistance with activities of daily living (dressing, bathing, etc.), help managing (or taking) medication, and even housework.
 Long-term care can be provided in one’s home or in an institution and can come from people or from special equipment.
 Facilities include (but are not limited to):

 · adult daycare

 · in-state institutions